eopb/rfcs/text/0000-precise-pre-release-dependencies.md

 When Cargo considers `Cargo.toml` requirements for dependencies it always favours selecting stable versions over pre-release versions.
 When the specification is itself a pre-release version, Cargo will always select a pre-release.
-Cargo is unable to resolve a project with a `Cargo.toml` specification for a pre-release version if any of its dependencies specify a stable release.
+Cargo is unable to resolve a project with a `Cargo.toml` specification for a pre-release version if any of its dependencies request a stable release.

 If a user does want to select a pre-release version they are able to do so by explicitly requesting Cargo to update to that version.
 This is done by passing the `--precise` flag to Cargo.